 In 2017, Mauro Martino, a data visualization expert behind IBM’s Watson news explorer, created a dashboard that allows users to visualize the topics that were surfacing in the news.
 In 2021, Experts like Martino continue to push the boundaries of AI by doing research on methods to generate images from scratch using only collections of data.
 (Source)

-Coming Soon to Maptive: Automated Territory Creation and Optimization (February 2021) – Take the guesswork out of splitting up territories.
+Coming Soon to Maptive: Automated Territory Creation and Optimization (Mid 2024) – Take the guesswork out of splitting up territories.
 Maptive’s algorithms can use your business data to automatically and accurately build territory maps for your business.

 The popularity of video as a means to convey information is rising.
 In fact, according to a recent survey, 66% of people would prefer to learn about a new product or service through a video.
 So, it’s no surprise businesses turn to video to visualize their data.